 There may be occasions when you need to make a change to your translations upon downloading the translated file, without updating the translations in the Translation Memory or anywhere on the Smartling dashboard.
 Such changes could include updating a single word or phrase, an entire string or block of text, or even a URL, similarly to performing a find and replace all within the translated file.

-With File Rewrite Rules, Account Owners and Project Managers can define changes to be applied to translations within specific file types, for any language, within any project in your account.
+With File Rewrite Rules, Account Owners can define changes to be applied to translations for any language, within any file-based project in your account, translating in any of the supported file types.

 The rewrite is only visible in the downloaded supported file type, and not anywhere in the Smartling Dashboard.
 The rewrite is visible in pseudo, current and published file downloads.
-You can download the file from within the Job Details or from the Files tab.
+You can download the file from within the Job Details, from the Files tab, or via the API.
 The File Rewrite Rule must be created before downloading the file.

 - Android XML